 Gonna Make You Sweat – Why Sweating Cannabis is Important for Mold Prevention

 An often skipped over step to the process of drying cannabis is the process of sweating.
 Before beginning the curing process, cannabis that is newly dried or at least appears to be, needs to be sweat!
 What is sweating?
 At the center of your buds, there is a lingering moisture that needs to be drawn out to the surface of the plant.
 And while mold resistant strains do exist, sweating cannabis is one important step of many towards mold prevention.
 By taking the time to dry and cure your harvest properly, you’re protecting the flavorful and aromatic oils of the terpene profile of your bud.
-So, to make it easier on you, here are our advice for the best steps for how to sweat cannabis!
+So, to make it easier on you, here is our advice for the best steps on how to sweat cannabis!

 What You’ll Need to Sweat Cannabis:

 - Paper Bags

 - Trimming Shears

 - First, cut up the branches with trimmed buds on them into sections that will easily fit into a paper bag, leaving the buds on the branches will prevent them from overcrowding and allow for airflow in the bag

 - Fill a paper bag up about ¾ of the way with the buds.

 - Sleeve another bag over top in the opposite direction.
 The paper bags will draw out the inner moisture of the vegetation and redistribute it.